reframejs/reframe/readme.md

   such as GitHub Pages or Netlify.
 - **Vue.js**
   <br/>
-  You can use the `@reframe/vue` plugin and write your views with Vue (instead of React).
+  You can use the `@reframe/vue` plugin and write your views with Vue instead of React.
 - **React Router**
   <br/>
   The syntax of the page config's `route` string is the same than in React Router v4.